PlayStation Portable (PSP) Architecture

 I/O

-The PSP has plenty of connections and sensors.
-However, this section will be a good opportunity to introduce some chipsets that haven’t been mentioned yet.
-These play a big part in handling the circuitry that detects the player’s input.
+The PSP has plenty of connections and sensors to discuss.
+However, I’m taking this opportunity to also introduce some chipsets that haven’t been mentioned yet.
+These play a big part in managing the circuitry that detects the player’s input.

 Internal interfaces

-Most of the I/O available is linked in the Peripheral Bus.
+Most of the available I/O is linked through the Peripheral Bus.
 It’s only 32 bits wide, which is enough to transfer simple information at a normal pace.
-It has access to the main RAM as well.
+This bus has access to the main RAM as well.

 External interfaces